MahtaFetrat/ManaTTS-Persian-Speech-Dataset/README.md

 ## License
 The ManaTTS dataset is released under the CC-0 1.0 license, while the processing pipeline is licensed under the MIT license.

+## Important Notice on Ethical Use of ManaTTS Dataset

+The ManaTTS dataset is provided exclusively for research and development purposes.
+We emphasize the critical importance of ethical conduct in utilizing this dataset.
+Please refrain from any misuse, including but not limited to voice impersonation, identity theft, or fraudulent activities.

+By accessing and using the ManaTTS dataset, you are obligated to uphold the highest standards of integrity and respect for user privacy.
+Any violation of these principles may have severe legal and ethical consequences.

+For any inquiries or clarifications regarding the use of this dataset, please reach out to us at [contact info to be updated].
+Your cooperation in ensuring responsible use of this dataset is greatly appreciated.

 ## Citation
 If you use this dataset or the processing pipeline in your work, please cite the following paper: